gia-lexa/go-worker-pool/README.md

 🔹 Real-World Use Cases

-Data Processing Pipelines – Handling large-scale batch jobs like log analysis or ETL workflows.
+- Data Processing Pipelines – Handling large-scale batch jobs like log analysis or ETL workflows.

-Web Scraping – Running multiple concurrent scrapers without overloading a single process.
+- Web Scraping – Running multiple concurrent scrapers without overloading a single process.

-API Rate Limiting – Managing controlled, retryable requests to external services.
+- API Rate Limiting – Managing controlled, retryable requests to external services.

-Task Queues – Offloading CPU-intensive or asynchronous tasks in a distributed system.
+- Task Queues – Offloading CPU-intensive or asynchronous tasks in a distributed system.

-Load Testing – Simulating high-traffic scenarios by distributing requests across multiple workers.
+- Load Testing – Simulating high-traffic scenarios by distributing requests across multiple workers.

 If a job fails, it automatically retries up to a defined limit before marking it as failed.
 The number of workers, jobs, and retry attempts are fully configurable via CLI arguments, making this project highly flexible and scalable.

 🔹 Features

-✅ Concurrent Processing – Uses goroutines & channels to process jobs efficiently.✅ Automatic Retries – Jobs retry on failure up to a max retry limit.✅ Configurable via CLI – Set the number of workers, jobs, and retries dynamically.✅ Graceful Shutdown – Ensures all jobs complete safely before exiting.✅ Unit Tests – Includes robust test cases to validate worker behavior and retries.✅ GitHub Actions CI – Automatically runs tests on every push.
+✅ Concurrent Processing – Uses goroutines & channels to process jobs efficiently.

+✅ Automatic Retries – Jobs retry on failure up to a max retry limit.

+✅ Configurable via CLI – Set the number of workers, jobs, and retries dynamically.

+✅ Graceful Shutdown – Ensures all jobs complete safely before exiting.

+✅ Unit Tests – Includes robust test cases to validate worker behavior and retries.

+✅ GitHub Actions CI – Automatically runs tests on every push.

 🛠️ Setup & Usage